 This can just get worse if you continue to re-injure it or don’t address it once it is bothering you on a regular basis.
 This shoulder needs to be stabilized before being stretched.
 This can be the beginning of a chronic rotator cuff problem but usually responds quickly to the right bodywork.
 See your trigger point specialist for lasting relief.

 This pain pattern comes from supraspinatus, a rotator cuff muscle that straps across the top of the scapula.
 It secures the head of the humerus in place while helping to abduct the arm(move it away from the trunk).
-It is thought of as being more involved in fine tuning the movement of the arm that being a prime mover of the shoulder.
+It is thought of as being more involved in fine-tuning the movement of the arm than as a prime mover of the shoulder.

 Click on these categories to see if there is a referral pattern that better describes your concerns.